A sequence of seven images showing a dinner party, joined hands, a person in a hat, a picture frame, lemon juice, a bun.

 Someone who allows himself or herself to get involved in the extra-marital affair trap and chooses to stay in it is someone who has to lie and deceive over and over again.
 And then over again.

-As a result, they get good at deception and, inevitably self-deception.
+As a result, they get very good at deception.
+And they begin to deceive themselves without even noticing it.
 Otherwise they wouldn’t be able to live with themselves.

-Their intrinsic relationship with truth becomes muzzy.
+Their whole relationship with truth becomes vaguer.
 Confused.

 It takes a Real Man or a Real Woman — not ‘a mere bundle of self-indulgences’ as JB Priestley put it — to manage to stop something which has its roots in their own failure.
 Lots of people, heroes and heroines we never hear of, recognise this fact and do stop it.
 I salute them.